The health benefits of drinking coffee are pretty impressive.

-It's used to make plastics and treat waste water, among other things.
+It’s used to make plastics and treat wastewater, among other things.

-Day-to-day we are exposed to acrylamide through smoking and secondhand smoke, as well as personal care products and household items.
+Every day you’re exposed to acrylamide through smoking and secondhand smoke, as well as personal care products and household items.

-Bottom Line: Acrylamide is a potentially harmful chemical formed during the coffee bean roasting process.
+Acrylamide is a potentially harmful chemical formed during the coffee bean roasting process.

 Acrylamide can definitely be harmful.